Why Most Small Business Brands Look Cheap (And How to Fix It)

 For example:

-Serif fonts often communicate heritage, luxury, and authority
+Serif fonts often feel traditional, fancy, and powerful

-Many small businesses unintentionally damage their branding by using:
+Many small businesses hurt their brand without realising it by using:

 Why Premium Brands Use Simpler Typography